5 Ways to Protect Your Dachshund’s Paws This Winter

 Inside Activities for Your Dachshund

-When it’s too cold to walk, your little long dog still needs a way to burn off that doxie energy or they will get bored and destructive!
-Here are some tips to help your pup stay active during the winter.
+When it’s too cold to walk, your little long dog still needs a way to burn off all that doxie energy or they will get bored and destructive!

 Using a dog puzzle or IQ dog toy will increase their excitement to learn by including yummy treats with playtime.